HACHIMI: Scalable and Controllable Student Persona Generation via Orchestrated Agents: Results

 The results are uniformly strong. \textbf{Schema validity is near-perfect}: no sampled persona triggers any hard error, and only $0.06\%$ receive soft warnings.
 At the corpus level, \textbf{quota targets are met almost exactly} (KL $\approx 0$), indicating that the scheduler-controlled generation process remains tightly aligned with the intended marginal distributions.
 At the same time, \textbf{diversity remains high}: distinct-1/2 are approximately $0.40/0.83$, no SimHash near-duplicates are detected, and cross-component overlap remains low.
 In addition, \textit{anchor alignment} between academic tier and the values / creativity / mental-health components is consistently strong, suggesting that the long-text descriptions track the intended academic-level conditioning in a stable and interpretable way.

 Taken together, these findings provide a positive answer to \textbf{RQ1}: HACHIMI does not merely generate well-formed personas, but generates a corpus that simultaneously satisfies structural constraints, realizes the target quota design, and avoids semantic collapse.
-Full results are reported in Appendix~\ref{app:intrinsic-eval-results}.
+See Appendix~\ref{app:intrinsic-eval-results} for full results.